soniawmeyer/soniameyer-beihang-students-website/index.md

 		All students: You do not need to email me asking for excused absences.

 		All students: For the semester project, you need to take a picture of yourself at the lecture.
+You can email this essay and picture(s) to me.